aula-app/aula-frontend/README.md

   /bin/sh -c "cd /home/pwuser && npx playwright install && npx playwright test"
 ```

+## License
+See `LICENSE.txt`.
+Licensed under the EUPL-1.2 or later.
+You may obtain a copy of the license at https://interoperable-europe.ec.europa.eu/collection/eupl/eupl-text-eupl-12.

 ## Contributing

 Please read our [Contributing Guidelines](docs/INDEX.md) for details on our code of conduct and the process for submitting pull requests.